-The named type must be an access-to-subprogram type.
+The argument of pragma Favor_Top_Level must be a named access-to-subprogram type.
 This pragma is an efficiency hint to the compiler, regarding the use of 'Access or 'Unrestricted_Access on nested (non-library-level) subprograms.
 The pragma means that nested subprograms are not used with this type, or are rare, so that the generated code should be efficient in the top-level case.
 When this pragma is used, dynamically generated trampolines may be used on some targets for nested subprograms.
-See also the No_Implicit_Dynamic_Code restriction.
+See restriction No_Implicit_Dynamic_Code.

-2.67 Pragma Finalize_Storage_Only
+2.68 Pragma Finalize_Storage_Only